frank2/oxide/README.md

 # OXiDE

 OXiDE is a PoC Rust packer.
 It doesn't do much other than compress the target binary, but if you read the code, you'll find that extending it to do more (e.g., obfuscation, anti-reversing) is very possible!
+For updates to the package, you can read the changelog [here](https://github.com/frank2/oxide/blob/main/CHANGELOG.md).

 ## Building